newcontext-oss/opencti-terraform/README.md

 cd azure/
 ```

-Then, you will need to login to Azure CLI and set some things.
+Then, you will need to login to Azure CLI and set some variables.
 Let's do Azure login first.
-The purpose of this guide is to provide an easy way to evaluate if you like OpenCTI, not to start up a production instance.
 To that end, just run `az login` to login and be able to deploy the Terraform code.
-Authenticating via service principal is outside the scope of this guide.

-Next, set the following before you can deploy:
+Before you deploy, you may wish to change some of the settings.
+These are all in `azure/terraform.tfvars`:
-- ...
+- `location`: The Azure region to deploy in.
+Default `eastus`.

 ## Deployment
 To see what Terraform is going to do and make sure you're cool with it, create a plan (`terraform plan`) and check it over.
 Once you're good to go, apply it (`terraform apply`).